revelt/revelt/README.md

 💼 Codsen

 Codsen Ltd. is my personal company through which I used to contract before UK's IR35, and Covid happened.
 It's the opposite of "normal" companies out there, zero open source but max income — we've got max open source and zero income 😂.
 I guess being able to work purely on passion projects, disregarding the monetisation, helps.
 For example, `emlint` is impossible to monetise, like any other linters, notably Mr Crockford's `jslint`.
 He was the first.
-There is a huge void space — programs humanity needs but hard to make and impossible to monetise.
+There is a huge void space — programs humanity needs but are hard/impossible to make and impossible to monetise.
 Oh well.

 🌱 I’m currently learning Go and backend Node.js.